Inzaniak/comfyui-ranbooru/readme.md

 - `prompt`: A string that represents the prompt to be processed.
 - `words_to_remove`: A list of strings that represents the words to be removed from the prompt.

+### LockSeed
+The `LockSeed` node is used to lock the seed for the random number generator.
+This is useful when you want to generate the same random numbers across different nodes.

+- `use_last`: Lock the seed to the last seed used.

+### TimestampFileName
+The `TimestampFileName` node is used to generate a timestamp-based file name.
+The file name is generated based on the current date and time.

+- `filename`: A string that represents the prefix to be added to the file name.

 ## Found an issue?
 If you found an issue with the extension, please report it in the issues section of this repository.